 Building a green economy in Illinois would create new jobs and new opportunities for sustainable prosperity.
 State Representative Huynh has worked to bring new jobs and industries to the 13th district and create programs to provide job training for at-risk communities in green technology to create more employment opportunities.

 State Representative Hoan Huynh has a 100% voting record when it comes to fighting climate change, protecting our environment and open spaces, and ensuring the environmental resilience of our communities.

 Public Safety & Gun Violence Prevention

 Every one of us needs to feel safe in our neighborhoods and communities.
 Over 1,000 homicides occurred in Cook County in 2021.
 More than 250 kids have been victims of gunfire in Chicago, the youngest, a 1-month-old baby.
 We need action now to protect our families and children from senseless violence.

 There is a lot of work to be done with mass incarceration and criminal injustice in Illinois.
-I support legislation to hold police officers accountable and require better training for police members.
+Representative Huynh supports legislation to hold police officers accountable and require better training for police members.
 At the same time, we need to reduce the burden on officers.
 Too often they are called to respond to emergency situations when other trained professionals should be called – a system that has led to the criminalization of mental health issues.
 This has resulted in a dangerous mental health crisis in our prisons.